wix-incubator/wix-embedded-mysql/README.md

  - windows 2012;

 # Known issues
- - some linux distros does not have `libaio1.so` which is a requirement by latest version of mysql.
-Proper error is emitted if it's missing and on ex. ubuntu you can fix this via:
+ - mysql, starting version 5.5.10 requires `libaio1.so` to be preinstalled on linux, but that is not the case for some linux distributions.
+Proper error is emitted if it's missing and you have to install it manually (ex. ubuntu):
 ```bash
 sudo apt-get install libaio1
 ```